levimaaia/emailler/README-emailler.md

  - The email root directory (`/H1/DOCUMENTS/EMAIL` in the example config)
  - The `SPOOL` directory, used by POP65, within the email root directory.
 This will be `/H1/DOCUMENTS/EMAIL/SPOOL` for our example configuration.
+ - The `INBOX` directory, used by POP65, within the email root directory.
+This will be `/H1/DOCUMENTS/EMAIL/INBOX` for our example configuration.
  - The `OUTBOX` directory, used by SMTP65, within the email root directory.
 This will be `/H1/DOCUMENTS/EMAIL/OUTBOX` for our example configuration.

 You can create these directories in ProDOS `BASIC.SYSTEM` as follows: